 We follow the frameworks of two main papers, Razgour et al. 2018 and Razgour et al. 2019, via a series of scripts and functions that have been generalised with flexible code to accomodate any species input data from any geographic region.
 The toolbox estimates four main metrics for each population/sampling locality:

-- NEUTRAL SENSITIVITY - the neutral sensitivity of each individual/population to global change based on genomic data (i.e. lower heterozygosity = higher sensitivity)
+- Neutral sensitivity - the neutral sensitivity of each individual/population to global change based on genomic data (i.e. lower nucleotide diversity = higher neutral sensitivity)

-- ADAPTIVE SENSITIVITY - the adaptive sensitivity of each individual/population to global change based on genomic and environmental data (i.e. how locally adapted populations are)
+- Adaptive sensitivity - the adaptive sensitivity of each individual/population to global change based on genomic and environmental data (i.e. high genomic offset = higher adaptive sensitivity)

-- RANGE SHIFT POTENTIAL - the potential for populations to be able to move (i.e. based on current landscape connectivity)
+- Landscape barriers - the landscape connectivity resistance for populations to be able to move (i.e. based on current landscape connectivity)

-The toolbox runs from a Params.tsv file (up to 53 parameters which may be defined/modified), and all you need to provide are the spatial, enviromental and genomic input data per species
+The toolbox runs from a Params.tsv file (up to 71 parameters which may be defined/modified), and all you need to provide are the spatial, enviromental and genomic input data per species (or specify do auto-download the enviromental data from Worldclim)

 Below a list of some of the things you can do using the Life on the edge toolbox: